Matthew vandenBerg: Early life and education

 vandenBerg graduated from Alma College with a Bachelor of Arts degree in 2002.
 He then earned a Master of Public Affairs degree from the O'Neill School of Public and Environmental Affairs at Indiana University Bloomington and a Doctor of Education degree from the University of Pennsylvania.

 Career

 Before being involved in higher education, vandenBerg had a number of roles.
 He served as an assistant vice president at fundraising management firm CCS Fundraising, and as a spokesperson for the chairman of the United States House Permanent Select Committee on Intelligence.

 He has worked in higher education in alumni relations at Indiana University Bloomington and as a director of development at Albion College in Albion, Michigan, before taking a position at his alma mater, Alma College, as the vice president for advancement and external relations.

 vandenBerg assumed the presidency of Presbyterian College on February 1, 2021, after he was named President-elect on October 28, 2020.
 He succeeded interim president Don Raber, who took office following Bob Staton's resignation on December 31, 2020.

+vandenBerg is a signatory of "A Call for Constructive Engagement", a letter signed by hundreds of other college leaders in protest against Donald Trump's actions against higher education.